rkt/rkt/Documentation/running-kvm-stage1.md

 ## How does it work?

 It leverages the work done by Intel with their [Clear Containers system](https://lwn.net/Articles/644675/).
-Stage1 contains a Linux kernel that is executed under LKVM.
+Stage1 contains a Linux kernel that is executed under hypervisor (LKVM or QEMU).
 This kernel will then start systemd, which in turn will start the applications in the pod.

-A LKVM-based rkt is very similar to a container-based one, it just uses lkvm to execute pods instead of systemd-nspawn.
+A KVM-based rkt is very similar to a container-based one, it just uses hypervisor to execute pods instead of systemd-nspawn.

-Here's a comparison of the components involved between a container-based and a LKVM based rkt.
+Here's a comparison of the components involved between a container-based and a KVM based rkt.

 Container-based: